VarunDT/tswd-portfolio/final-project-part-two.md

 **Audience Growth**: To be highlighted on Pg.4 of Shorthand.
 Shows present and predicted future growth of people viewing and playing E-sports.

-Data Source: **Statista**
-On shorthand, I am going to use the scrollpoint feature and also add a simultaneous line graph that will progress slowly showing the rise, as shown in one of the sample examples.

 <div class="tableauPlaceholder" id="viz1732761961179" style="position: relative">
     <noscript>
         <a href="#">